paybyphone/terraform-provider-phpipam/README.md

 ##### Argument Reference

-The resource takes the following parameters:
+The data source takes the following parameters:

  * `address_id` - The ID of the IP address in the PHPIPAM database.
  * `ip_address` - The actual IP address in PHPIPAM.